Lanikai Area Water Main Project Updates

 No. The Hawaii DOH has jurisdiction and regulates underground fuel tanks in Hawaii.

 Yes.
 There are federal and state regulations that apply to all underground storage tanks.
-However, Red Hill is a field-constructed underground tank that is deferred from many of the requirements that must be met by smaller facilities.
+However, Red Hill is a field-constructed underground tank system that had been deferred from many of the requirements that must be met by smaller facilities.
 In 2015, the EPA revised the underground storage tank regulations.
 Unfortunately, the revised rules still exempt field constructed tanks like Red Hill from the regulatory requirements that must be met by all other underground storage tanks.

 Help the BWS to keep our drinking water safe by staying informed and doing your part to keep this issue top of mind.

 Here are the project coordinators for the Hawaii State Department of Health (DOH), U.S. Environmental Protection Agency (EPA), and the U.S. Navy, as well as their contact information:

 Yes.
-In compliance with the EPA Third Unregulated Contaminant Monitoring Rule (UCMR3), the Board of Water Supply (BWS) tests Oahu's water supply for hexavalent chromium.
-All results are reported in the BWS consumer confidence report (CCR) as required by the UCMR3 regulation and are within the State of Hawaii Department of Health’s action limit of 13 parts per billion (ppb).
+In compliance with the EPA Third Unregulated Contaminant Monitoring Rule (UCMR3), the Board of Water Supply (BWS) tested Oahu's water supply for hexavalent chromium.
+All results are reported in the BWS consumer confidence report (CCR) as required by the UCMR3 regulation and are within the DOH’s action limit of 13 parts per billion (ppb).
 Since completing the UCMR3 testing requirements, BWS has elected to conduct annual testing of its water sources for hexavalent chromium.
 Action limits or health advisories is an estimate of acceptable drinking water levels for a chemical substance based on health effects information.
 It is not a legally enforceable standard.
-The EPA presently has no maximum contaminant limit (MCL) in drinking water for hexavalent chromium citing the present total chromium MCL as protective of human health.
+The EPA presently has no maximum contaminant level (MCL) in drinking water for hexavalent chromium citing the present total chromium MCL as protective of human health.